ceu-lang/ceu/manual/manual-toc.md

 TODO (organisms)

 TODO (emphasize synchronous+organisms)

+The two main peculiarities of Céu are the [synchronous execution model](#synchronous-execution-model) and the use of [organisms as abstractions](#organisms-as-abstractions).
 -->

 Céu integrates well with C, being possible to define and call C functions from